Pubs & restaurants

-- The White Swan Inn, Pickering (2 AA Rosettes and Good Food Guide), roaring log fires, locally sourced meat from Glaves butchers, a renowned and award winning, local family run butchers.
+- The White Swan Inn, Pickering (1 AA Rosette and Good Food Guide), roaring log fires, locally sourced meat from Glaves butchers, a renowned and award winning, local family run butchers.

 Good Food Guide

 - Golden Lion, Osmotherley, popular and unpretentious 18th century stone inn with simple yet accomplished food.
 Dogs welcome at all times.

-- Magpie Café, Whitby, has been in the Good Food Guide for 37 years in a row.
+- Magpie Café, Whitby, consistently features in the Good Food Guide.
 The menu features up to 15 varieties of fish daily.
 Eat in for commanding views of the harbour, abbey and St Mary's church or join the legendary take-away queue.

 Good Pub Guide Recommended